Web Storage News

 Seagate to Offer 300 TB Drive by 2010 (January 4, 2007): ITWire is reporting that Seagate will offer a 300 TB 3.

-USB Drives Show School Spirit (September 8, 2006): Finally there is a gadget for people who feel the need to transport files and support their favorite college sports team at the same time.
+USB Drives from PNY Show School Spirit (September 8, 2006): Finally there is a gadget for people who feel the need to transport files and support their favorite college sports team at the same time.

 HP Invents Tiny Wireless Data Chip (July 31, 2006): Hewlett Packard (HP) announced that they have developed a miniature wireless data chip they called the Memory Spot.